gwenjo/mario-memory/README.md

 The images I use are of different animals.

 Instructions of the game:
-Remember the locations of the cards and make pairs of 2 of the same cards You can increase the number of cards and the difficulty in the top left corner.
+Remember the locations of the cards and make pairs of 2 of the same cards.
+You can increase the number of cards and the difficulty in the top left corner.
 By choosing the levels EASY, MED and HARD.
 When u want to start over, press the Reset button.
 You can start by turning the cards over.
-Good Luck!

 [live site Two Pairs of Animals](https://gwenjo.github.io/memory-game/)